 FingerprintDive into the research topics of 'New insights into e-loyalty of internet banking users in an emerging market context: A multilevel analysis'.
 Together they form a unique fingerprint.

-- Brighton Business School - Professor of Entrepreneurship
+- School of Business and Law - Professor of Responsible Enterprise

 - Centre for Change, Entrepreneurship and Innovation Management